When you have room for storage, it’s easy to take it for granted.

 Or, opt for more open shelving, so you can see everything you might need.
 This is great for a workshop-style garage.

-The open shelving and sturdy metallic design means you won’t have to worry about closing doors if you try to fit a little too much onto a shelf.
+The open shelving and sturdy metallic design mean you won’t have to worry about closing doors if you try to fit a little too much onto a shelf.

 3. Storage Bins

-These sturdy bins are great for storing everything and anything, and are easily stackable, so you can take advantage of vertical space.
-However, they are more difficult to get back into, so items you put in storage bins shouldn’t be items you use often.
+These sturdy bins are great for storing everything and anything and are easily stackable, so you can take advantage of vertical space.
+However, they are more difficult to get back into, so the items you put in storage bins shouldn’t be items you use often.

 These bins are sturdy and will keep bugs and critters out of any fabric or food items you store in them.